afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w1-notes.md

 Let's dig into what each of these high-level actions really mean.

-- Speed tracking is the nominal driving behavior.
+- `Speed tracking` is the nominal driving behavior.

 <img src="./resources/w1/img/l1-behaviours0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - We have a reference speed or speed limit and we maintain that speed while moving forward in our lane.

-Decelerating to stop is pretty self-explanatory.
+`Decelerating` to stop is pretty self-explanatory.

 - If we have a stop sign ahead, we need to smoothly slow down to a stop to maintain comfort.

 <img src="./resources/w1/img/l1-behaviours1.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Staying stopped is required for certain regulatory elements.
+- `Staying stopped` is required for certain regulatory elements.
 - If we were at a red light, then we need to remain stopped until the light turns green.

-Yielding is also required for some regulatory elements.
+`Yielding` is also required for some regulatory elements.

 <img src="./resources/w1/img/l1-behaviours2.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - Most notably, if we're at a yield sign and there's traffic that has higher precedence than us, we need to slow down and wait until it is clear for us to proceed.

-Finally, emergency stops occur when an issue is detected by the autonomous car and the vehicle needs to stop immediately and pull over.
+`Emergency stops` occur when an issue is detected by the autonomous car and the vehicle needs to stop immediately and pull over.

 <img src="./resources/w1/img/l1-behaviours3.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">